 CBD hemp flower and traditional cannabis, also known as marijuana, come from the same plant species, Cannabis sativa.
 They’re related, but not the same.

 CBD hemp flower and traditional cannabis have distinct differences that set them apart in terms of their legal status, chemical makeup, and effects on the body.

 CBD, or cannabidiol, is a non-psychoactive compound found in cannabis plants.
-It is known for its potential therapeutic benefits, such as reducing anxiety, pain, and improving sleep.
+It is known for its potential therapeutic benefits, such as general relief, pain, and improving sleep.
 On the other hand, traditional cannabis contains higher levels of THC, or tetrahydrocannabinol, the psychoactive compound responsible for the “high” associated with marijuana use.

 The purpose of this article is to explore the differences between CBD hemp flower and traditional cannabis, and to provide readers with a better understanding of the legal status, chemical makeup, and effects of each.
 We will also discuss the smokable hemp products such as CBD joints, CBD pre roll, hemp rolls, and pre rolls, as they offer a convenient and discreet way to consume CBD.

 Before we get started, we want to explain “Cannabis sativa” because the terms “sativa” and “indica” are so common in the cannabis world.
 We don’t want to bore you all with taxanomical plant physiology so we’ll keep it simple:

 Cannabis sativa is the genus and species of the plant.
 And two of the plant’s three subspecies are sativa and indica.
 So, both indica and sativa come from Cannabis sativa.